top of page

 My MVP: The Fleece I Trust on New England’s Toughest Trails

-On the Franconia Ridge Backpacking Loop, I relied on my Columbia and Patagonia fleeces.
-They kept me warm through windy high-peaks and during the descent into the villages.
+On the Franconia Ridge Backpacking Loop, I relied on my fleece.
+It kept me warm through windy high-peaks and during the descent into the villages.

 Trail-tested takeaways: